tjd1234/cmpt125spring2026/assignments/a1/README.md

   an error if the second element is 0.

-If enter is pressed after any of these binary tokens, then the top element of the stack is printed to the console.
+If enter is pressed after any of these binary tokens, then the top element of the stack is printed to the console (so the user can see the result).

 ### Unary Tokens